 Did your PALS certification expire?
 Not to worry.
 There are a few simple steps you must follow in order to regain your certification.
 Continue reading to find out how to deal with an expired PALS certification.

 It’s important to know what to do when your Pediatric Advanced Life Support (PALS) certification expires.
 PALS certifications require rectification every 2 years, so it’s essential that you keep yours up-to-date.
+Keep up-to-date on your PALS knowledge by looking at this PALS practice exam and questions.

 If you’ve let your PALS certification expire, then you’ve come to the right place.
 The good news is that you’re not alone.
 Whether you’re changing jobs or simply forgot to get recertified, there are many individuals just like you with an expired PALS certification and a handful of questions on what to do next.